incoresemi/uatg/docs/source/uatg_cli.rst

                                                         If not specified, UATG will generate a linker at the work_dir.
   -cfg, \\-\\-configuration generate,        Required   The **absolute/relative** path to the *configuration_yaml* file(s)
                             validate                    of the DUT for which the user wants to generate tests.
-                                                        The yaml paths should be separated using spaces and should be passed in the following order,
+                                                        The yaml paths should be provided individually with a -cfg for every path and should be passed in the following order,
                                                         1. isa_config.yaml 2. core_config.yaml 3. custom_config.yaml
                                                         4. csr_grouping.yaml.
 (The names here represent the functionality of the and not the actual name required by UATG.